-Child Tax Credit tool reopens for families missing payments
+Child tax credit tool reopens for families missing payments

-(NEXSTAR) — Are you eligible for the Child Tax Credit or last year’s stimulus check, but haven’t yet received your payments?
+WASHINGTON (NEXSTAR) — Are you eligible for the child tax credit or last year’s stimulus check, but haven’t yet received your payments?
 You can finally file a claim to get those benefits if you didn’t have to file a federal tax return this year.

 GetCTC.org was developed by Code for America in partnership with the White House and Treasury Department.
 The tool, which opened in late September, closed after 10 weeks at the end of the 2021 filing season.
 Over 115,000 families were able to use the GetCTC tool to claim more than $400 million in tax benefits, according to Code for America’s Senior Program Director for Tax Benefits, David Newville.